 Sales are most times subject to the same types of management structure as with other businesses.
 That structure often includes the contribution of a sales supervisor, the one whose responsibility is to work together and directly with a sales team.

-His/her job description includes acting as a liaison between the management and the team, leading the team to make its quotas, correcting any problem that comes up and motivating the sales team.
+The sales supervisor’s duties include acting as a liaison between the management and the team, leading the team to make its quotas, correcting any problem that comes up, and motivating the sales team.

 To understand the job and role of a sales supervisor, it can be helpful when viewed from different positions on different levels.

 On the lowest level for example, we have the sales team.
 While on the highest level, there is always a manager or Chief Executive Officer (CEO).

 The supervisor is ideally one level above the sales team and he is usually many levels below the manager and the CEO.

 The sales supervisor usually acts as the intermediary between the upper levels of management and the sales team.

 In most cases, policies, decisions and other important matters are decided at the higher levels.

 Therefore, it is the duty of the sales supervisor to make sure that such decisions or policies are implemented by the sales team.